 A1: Unless you’re currently living paycheck-to-paycheck or circumstances are immediately dire, I prioritize retirement savings before credit debt payments.
 For example, if I have 20% to save, I would allocate it in this manner: 10% for retirement; 5% for emergencies and 5% for debt.
 If I want to pay down my debt first or already having an emergency fund, I would save at least 10% for retirement and 10% for debt but I always put something towards retirement, and I do it first.

 I speak about this in more detail on my website at DebtFreeOrDieTrying.com/Budget.
 In short, you will always retire.
 Debt payments are more immediate.
 In other words, you have your entire life to pay off debt; whereas, you only have your entire working years your life to save for retirement.
 With this being said, we all want to be financially stable before we start thinking about retirement holidays or how we are going to spend our time not working.
+So having retirement savings is super important if you want to enjoy those retirement holidays.
 You don’t want to stress about money at an age where you deserve to relax.
 Assuming you don’t work until death does you part, your working years will be shorter than your lifespan (we hope).
 Additionally, since many IRA accounts can be funded pre-tax, you maximize your money by putting money towards retirement in a pre-tax account and using your net income (take home pay) to pay down debt.
 If you have taken out a credit card, or have borrowed money, you might find that you have mis-sold PPI and may require the help of someone like this PPI Claims Company who might be able to help with your claim.